Impact

 Solein greenhouse gas reduction

-Land released from agriculture can return to its natural state and start removing carbon from the atmosphere.
-If only a fraction of this land is used to produce Solein, an already minimal CO2 footprint turns into a carbon sink, thus becoming carbon negative.
+If land released from agriculture is allowed to return to its natural state, it can start removing carbon from the atmosphere.
+If only a fraction of this land is used to produce Solein, with already a minimal CO2 footprint, we have both food production and a new carbon sink at the same time – the results could be carbon negative when compared to the current situation.